sarahhamdi/mental-health-toronto/README.md

 - If you are in crisis but can wait for people to get back to you, **tell the provider you are contacting that you are in crisis**.
 Sometimes this can speed up communication with them, or push you higher up the waiting list.

-- If you are in crisis and cannot wait, you can call the **Distress Centre **at **416-408-HELP (4357)** or access any of [these specific crisis lines](http://toronto.cmha.ca/mental-health/find-help/are-you-in-crisis/).
+- If you are in crisis and cannot wait, you can call the **Distress Centre** at **416-408-HELP (4357)** or access any of [these specific crisis lines](http://toronto.cmha.ca/mental-health/find-help/are-you-in-crisis/).

 - If you need immediate help can **walk into CAMH's emergency** at  250 College Street, Toronto, Ontario.
 Check out [these threads on Reddit](https://www.reddit.com/r/toronto/search?q=camh&restrict_sr=on) for people's experience doing this, if you want more insight.

-- Obviously, call 911 if you need an ambulance, firefighter, or police help.
+- Call 911 if you need an ambulance, firefighter, or police help.